Ranj8521Kumar/Resume_Tracker/README.md

 2. Click "Go to Dashboard"
 3. View detailed analytics for all your resume links

+## Deployment

+The backend is deployed on Render.com.
+To deploy your own instance:

+1. Create a new Web Service on Render
+2. Connect your GitHub repository
+3. Set the build command: `npm install && cd server && npm install`
+4. Set the start command: `cd server && node server.js`
+5. Add all environment variables from your `.env` file
+6. Deploy the service

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.